 Insured savings will ensure you never lose anything.
 But they’ll also ensure that the purchasing power of your savings won’t keep pace with inflation.
 In other words, you’ll become poorer over time.

 7. Getting greedy

-  The first time I made money in a stock, I was hooked.
+The first time I made money on a stock, I was hooked.
 I went overnight from stable, thoughtful investor to wild speculator.
 Thankfully, my father stepped in and convinced me to stop sprinting and start walking again.
 If he hadn’t, I probably would have blown my entire savings.